New dawn: Middle East retail’s pioneers of customer experienceRead more

 Pushing the boundaries: What next for retail traffic analytics?Read more

 All day and all of the night: shopping malls’ new mantraRead more

 Six reasons why you’re crazy to ignore retail traffic analyticsRead more

 World Cup 2018: What’s the traffic impact?Read more

 Shopping malls still win using retail traffic dataRead more

-The Experian FootFall National Retail Index is reporting a decline of -7.7% Week-on-Week and -4.5% Year-on-Year.
-Looking at the Daily Index, the weekdays are all reporting a decline year-on-year.
-However, the weekend reported a +8.6% improvement overall year-on-year.
+The Experian FootFall National Retail Index is reporting growth of +4.7% Week-on-Week and a decline of -1.4% Year-on-Year.
+Looking at the Daily Index, Tuesday and Sunday are the only days of the week showing improvement year-on-year.
+Overall the weekend reported a -2.5% decline year-on-year.